atrick/swift/docs/TypeSafeMemory.rst

 violates `Strict Alias Rules`_ (#1) because the same memory object may be accessed via unrelated class types.
-Second, it violates `Layout Compatible Rules`_ (#1) because there is no guarantee of layout among unrelated classes even if they are nonresilient.
+Second, it violates `Layout Compatible Rules`_ (#1) because there is no guarantee of layout among unrelated classes even if they are fragile.

 Pointer Casting Example
 -----------------------